 While matcha does have some relaxing effects through its L-theanine content — it doesn’t even hold a candle to kratom.

 In higher doses, kratom is a powerful muscle and nerve relaxant — helping to eliminate the physical manifestation of anxiety.
 Additionally, its euphoric effects help uplift mood, boost confidence, and eliminate anxiety at its source.

 Kratom & Matcha: Addiction & Withdrawal

 Kratom is easily identified as the more addictive substance, though whether or not this is objectively true is up for debate.
-Kratom produces a different kind of addiction compared to matcha, although whether or not it’s more likely to be habit-forming is uncertain.
+Kratom produces a different kind of addiction than matcha, although whether or not it’s more likely to be habit-forming is uncertain.